Gravity (soundtrack)

-Gravity: Original Motion Picture Soundtrack is the soundtrack album of the 3D science fiction thriller film Gravity, written by British film composer Steven Price.
+Gravity: Original Motion Picture Soundtrack is the soundtrack album of the 3D science fiction thriller film Gravity, composed by Steven Price, conducted by Geoff Alexander and performed by the Hollywood Studio Symphony.
 The album was released in 2013 via WaterTower Music label.

 Price's score was universally applauded by film critics and audiences alike, leading Price to win and receive nominations for several Best Original Score awards at ceremonies, including a BAFTA Award, a Satellite Award and an Academy Award, as well as a Golden Globe Award nomination.

 Development

 Composer Steven Price was originally called in to help out for three weeks on the music design of Gravity.
 After having a creative discussion with director Alfonso Cuarón, Price began coming up with a template of sounds and noises that eventually led to him being hired as the film's composer.
 As work began on the film's score, Cuarón and Price set ground rules for distancing the score from conventional Hollywood-style action scores such as omitting the use of percussion.
 "Ordinarily in an action film you're often competing with explosions and god knows what else, whereas with this [movie] music could do things a different way," said Price.
 "With everything we did we would try and look beyond the normal way of doing things.
 [For] some of the action sequences where there are explosions, I knew that [...] those explosions had to be inherent."

 The score was recorded in small groups or single instruments as opposed to a collective orchestra in order for each sound to be electronically processed and mixed individually to create a layered and surrounding effect.